Glinrens-corner/ruleta/README.md

   never raises a NoActionException.

 * *Condition*: A Condition is a callable which transforms some input into a bool.
-It is formally a subtype of UnconditionalAction this is currently never made use of.
+It is formally a subtype of UnconditionalAction.

 **Classes and Functions**